-I performed a search on the net and found several definitions for a bear market.
-Rather than list them all here and waste time and space, let me conclude by saying: there is no standard definition for a bear market.
+We performed a search on the net and found several definitions for a bear market.
+Rather than list them all here and waste time and space, we will conclude by saying: there is no standard definition for a bear market.
 So it is open to interpretation, just as is almost everything in the financial arena.

-Using this idea, I can make the following assertion:
+Using this definition, we can make the following assertion:

 If one looks at any stock, it usually has three stages: the super primary trend and then 1-3 more branches before it corrects.
 At this point, it can fall back to the main trend line and then slowly return to its old former highs and even surpass them or completely vanish from the face of the earth.
 Looking at the Dow, you will notice that it has had four branches in total, which is rather extreme.

 The market overextended itself to the maximum point, and it’s only logical that it should regress back to the mean.
 Since the upward move was so outrageous, it follows that the downward move should be equally outrageous.